AndiOxidant/SuperShit/docs/intro.md

 ## Installation

-Run `npm i -g supershit` to install supershit CLI globaly
+Run `npm i -g supershit` to install supershit CLI globally

-## Creating a first project
+## Create a project

-1) Run `supershit project <projectDir> <name>` to create a initial folder structure.
+1) Run `supershit project <projectDir> <name>` to create an initial folder structure.
-2) Change into your project `cd ~Projects/myProject`
+2) Change into your project `cd <projectDir>`
-3) Run `supershit dev` and wait until the server has been started.
+3) Run `supershit dev` and wait until the server has been start.
 4) Go to `http://localhost:7448` and check if the welcome page is working.

 ### Folder structure

 The `supershit project` task creates a basic project.
-The folder structure is the folowing:
+The folder structure is the following:

 ```dir
 app/            Backend related files